Job incentives for businesses

 Looking to hire well-trained employees with real-world work experience?
 Think about hiring a veteran.

-Employing qualified veterans full time in New York State for at least one year may entitle you to a tax credit.
+Employing qualified veterans in full-time or part-time positions in New York State for twelve continuous and uninterrupted months may entitle you to a tax credit.
 You can carry forward any unused amount of the credit for the following three years!

 See Hire a veteran credit to learn about eligibility requirements.